Quickstart: Use MSBuild to convert Bicep to JSON

 Prerequisites

-- Visual Studio.
-The free community version will install .NET 6.0, .NET Core 3.1, .NET SDK, MSBuild, .NET Framework 4.8, NuGet package manager, and C# compiler.
+- Install Visual Studio or Visual Studio Code.
+The Visual Studio community version is free and installs .NET 6.0, .NET Core 3.1, .NET SDK, MSBuild, .NET Framework 4.8, NuGet package manager, and C# compiler.
 From the installer, select Workloads > .NET desktop development.
+With Visual Studio Code, you need to install Bicep and Azure Resource Manager (ARM) Tools extensions.

 Package Name | Description |